apayne/rc-shim/README.md

 test on a live or "production" service that is receiving active use.

     >sudo ./shim-test snmpd

+If you want to have "fancy printing" instead of the standard output of the supervisor commands, you can substitute shim-fancy wherever you see shim-plain.
+NOTE: this is currently an experimental option.
+The functionality remains the same, but the output may be munged as a result of the processing performed.
+You use it at your own risk.

 ## How this works #